bmyjacks/adlists/README.md

 Most of the block lists are centralized here and can be downloaded quickly through jsDelivr CDN.

-# Note

-Due to structural changes, you may need to replace the original list link with the updated link.
-The old list will be deleted on January 1, 2022.

 # How to use

 Select the list you want from the different categories below and add it to your interception list.